 Our experts match you with the best Amazon cruise, including Galapagos & Machu Picchu connections.

 Take advantage of early-booking deals & other Amazon river cruise perks.
 We’re here to help you save.

 Where to Cruise the Amazon – Ecuador, Peru or Brazil?

 A Brazil Amazon cruise is the choice for travelers wanting to cruise solely along the Amazon River, and see less civilization.
 Ecuador Amazon cruises are often paired with a Galapagos cruise and explore the country’s largest national park, Yasuni National Park, along Amazon River tributaries.
-For Machu Picchu and other Peru travel plans, Peruvian Amazon river cruises are an excellent extension with high- and low-water explorations along the easternmost point of the Amazon River and its tributaries.
+For Machu Picchu and other Peru travel plans, Peru Amazon river cruises are an excellent extension with high- and low-water explorations along the easternmost point of the Amazon River and its tributaries.

 Luxury Amazon River Cruises

 AdventureSmith offers the largest collection of luxury Amazon riverboats in Ecuador and Peru.
 Our sophisticated, luxury Amazon ships offer 5-star chefs and fine dining with fare that reflects the region and season of travel, superior service and high crew-to-guest ratios, floor-to-ceiling windows, topnotch spas and fully air-conditioned spaces.
-The Delfin III even touts membership in the prestigious Relais & Châteaux association, per her showcase of the unique history and rich cultural heritage of the Peruvian Amazon, as well as her commitment to preserving the environment.
+The Delfin III luxury amazon river cruise even touts membership in the prestigious Relais & Châteaux association, per her showcase of the unique history and rich cultural heritage of the Peruvian Amazon, as well as her commitment to preserving the environment.

 |Avg.
 High (F)||90||89||90||89||88||88||88||90||91||91||91||90|

 High- Vs. Low-Water Season